S2c Donald Lee Keniston,

 S2c Donald Lee Keniston

-Sailor Kenneth H. Keniston sent a telegram to his mother on June 20, 1941 imploring her to stop his younger brother, Donald, from enlisting.
+Sailor Kenneth Howard Keniston sent a telegram to his mother on June 20, 1941 imploring her to stop his younger brother, Donald, from enlisting.

 “Mom, please keep Don home for God’s sake don’t let him come He doesn’t know what he’s getting into,” the Western Union message said.

 Three days later Donald Lee Keniston enlisted.
-He was 17 and had just graduated from high school.
+He was 17 and had just completed half a year at the Electrical High School.

 He joined his brother’s ship, the U.S.S.
 Arizona, in September.
 Less than three months later, on Dec.
 7, both Kenistons were killed in the Japanese attack on Pearl Harbor.
 Kenneth was a fireman third class.
 Donald was a seaman second class.